CBD Flower Strain Options

 Researchers estimate that there are over 400 different elements involved in the cannabis plant.
 Known as cannabinoids, terpenes, and flavonoids, these elements become highly concentrated in the flowering sections of the plant as it matures.
 Therefore, all hemp flower will have dense concentrations of the following:

-Also referred to as “terpenes” or as some people like to call them “terps”.
+Also referred to as “terpenes” or as some people like to call them “terps.”
 These compounds contribute to the efficacy and effects of the phytocannabinoids.
 Did you know when you smell cannabis you are smelling its terpenes?
-It’s true, terpenoids are responsible for cannabis’s distinct flavor and smell.
+It’s true, terpenoids are responsible for cannabis’ distinct flavor and smell.
 Research has shown that terpenes can also help to increase the synergistic effects of the plant.

 These organic compounds make up about 10% of the chemical constituents in cannabis and are found in various fruits and vegetables.
 However, there are flavinoids only found in cannabis, aka canniflavins.
 Primarily, flavonoids are responsible for the colors of the plant, flowers, and fruit.
 Additionally, some flavonoids produce antimicrobial properties supplying anti-bacterial and anti-fungal support to the plant.
 Researchers suggest that flavinoids may also help amplify the synergistic effects of the plant.

-Once the CBD flowers reach full maturity, the next step is to harvest and process them for retail.
+Once the buds (flowers) reach full maturity, the next step is to harvest and process them for retail.
 Processing includes “curing” the buds and “trimming” them.
 The quality of processing can directly reflect in the end product.
-Therefore, premium CBD flowers should always be manicured to perfection.
-After all, better quality buds equals more enjoyable smoke sessions.
+Therefore, premium CBD flower should always be manicured to perfection.
+After all, better quality buds equal more enjoyable smoke sessions.
 During cultivation, most growers will trim down the flowers into neat little buds for the following reasons: